-5.1 Which two of the sentences given below are correct?
-Tick only one answer 13.0pt which includes correct sentences in your answer sheet.
+5.1 Which two sentences given below are correct?
+Tick only one answer which in- 13.0pt cludes the correct sentences in your answer sheet.

-The β -carotene molecule is orange in color because:
+The β -carotene molecule is orange in colour because:

-i) it absorbs in the visible region of the electromagnetic spectrum.
+i) it absorbs in the visible light region of the electromagnetic spectrum.